-I can’t remember if I learned this technique of drawing hexagon during primary school, but I definitely remember the way my mum taught me while making hexagon quilt blanket for us… using a compass to draw… My first lesson to sew a hexagon flower quilt block is to draw this cardboard hexagon templates.
+I can’t remember if I learned how to draw hexagon by using this technique during primary school, but I definitely remember the way my mum taught me while making a hexagon quilt blanket for us… using a compass to draw… My first lesson in sewing a hexagon flower quilt block is to draw these cardboard hexagon templates.
 Till today, I still hear my mum’s voice mumblings in my ears…

 “a perfect hexagon flower quilt block comes from precise hexagon templates”…..

-Until I was a little older, I learned to use an angular ruler to draw a hexagon in my formal education, like divide the 360° into 6 part in a circle, etc….
-But, I still love my mum’s way, with just a simple tool, a compass…. so straightforward and foolproof!!!
-If you are using computer-aided software to generate hexagon template, this is one of the simplest methods…. just replace the compass with circles.
+Until I was a little older, I learned to use an angular ruler to draw a hexagon in my formal education, like dividing the 360° into 6 parts in a circle, etc… But, I still love my mum’s way, with just a simple tool, a compass…. so straightforward and foolproof!!!
+If you are using computer-aided software to generate hexagon templates, this is one of the simplest methods…. just replace the compass with circles.

 How To Draw Hexagon For Quilt Block